GodotVR/TiltFiveGodot/README.md

 scons target=release
 ```

-### Building extension
+### Building the extension

-This project uses the same [SCons](https://scons.org/) build system used by Godot project.
-scons should be run from an environment that has the Microsoft x64 development tools setup.
+Scons should be run from an environment that has the Microsoft x64 development tools setup.

 > `scons target=[debug | release]` Build the shared library.
 Result is in `build\bin`